volterraedge/terraform-provider-volterra/docs/resources/volterra_tcp_loadbalancer.md

 Secret is given as bootstrap secret in F5XC Security Sidecar.

 `name` - (Required) Name of the secret. (`String`).

-### Xfcc Disabled

-No X-Forwarded-Client-Cert header will be added.

-### Xfcc Options

-X-Forwarded-Client-Cert header will be added with the configured fields.

-`xfcc_header_elements` - (Required) X-Forwarded-Client-Cert header elements to be added to requests (`List of Strings`).

 Attribute Reference
 -------------------